 3. Special Discounts

-You get a discount at this Chicago Museum if you qualify any of the below-given conditions –
+You get a discount at the Chicago Field Museum if you qualify any of the below-given conditions –

 Visitors who live within Chicago city limits can save $5 or more per ticket if they can show proof of residence.